 Thrips feeding results in wrinkled and deformed leaves, damaged heads and stunted growth.
 Feeding can also cause brown scaring; extreme damage causes leaves to dry and fall off the plant.
 Black dust (thrips feces) on the leaves distinguishes this damage from windburn or sand burn.
-Thrips present in harvested endive and escarole are considered a contaminant.
+Thrips present in harvested radicchio are considered a contaminant.
 Although thrips can cause crop damage, they are also an important mite predator.
 In some instances, the beneficial control that thrips provide for mite populations is greater than the damage they cause the crop.
-Endive or escarole that have been damaged by thrips or that are contaminated by thrips are not marketable.
+Radicchio that has been damaged by thrips or that is contaminated by thrips is not marketable.

-Sampling and Treatment Thresholds: Sticky traps are a good monitor of thrips migration into a field.
-When inspecting for thrips, the folded plant tissue of the endive and escarole heads must be carefully examined, as this is where thrips to hide.
+Sampling and Treatment Thresholds: Sticky traps are a good method to monitor thrips migration into a field.
+When inspecting for thrips, the folded plant tissue and radicchio heads must be carefully examined, as this is where thrips hide.
 It is estimated that for every 3 to 5 thrips observed there are three times as many undiscovered.
-The University of Arizona recommends that prior to head formation, endive and escarole should be treated when populations reach 1 thrips per 10 plants.
-After head formation, the crop should be treated when the population reaches 1 thrips per 25 plants.
+The University of Arizona recommends that prior to head formation, radicchio should be treated when populations reach 1 thrips per 10 plants .
+After head formation, the crop should be treated when the population reaches 1 thrips per 25 plants .